-Country risk is the current or prospective risk to earnings and capital, caused by events in a particular country which are at least to some extent under the control of the government but definitely not under the control of a private enterprise or individual.
-The main categories of country risk consist of sovereign risk, convertibility risk and transfer risk.
-Sovereign risk stems from a foreign government's lack of capacity and/or willingness to repay its debt or other obligations.
-Convertibility and transfer risk arise when a borrower is unable to convert funds from local to foreign currency in order to repay external obligations.
-Therefore, country risk refers to all cross-border transactions, either with a central government, or with a financial institution, a corporate or a retail client.
+Country risk is the current or prospective risk to earnings and capital caused by events in a particular country, which are at least to some extent under the control of the government but not under the control of a private enterprise or individual.
+The main categories of country risk consist of sovereign, convertibility and transfer risk.
+Sovereign risk stems from a foreign government's lack of capacity and/or unwillingness to repay its debt or other obligations.
+Convertibility and transfer risk arise when a borrower is unable to convert funds from local to foreign currency, in order to repay external obligations.
+Therefore, country risk stems from all cross-border transactions, either with a central government, or with a financial institution, or a corporate or retail client.

-The on and off balance sheet items which potentially entail country risk are the following:
+The on and off-balance sheet items which potentially entail country risk include:

-- participation in the equity of the Group's subsidiaries, which operate in other countries; - interbank secured and unsecured placements and the risk that arises from OTC transactions, with financial institutions which operate abroad; - loans to corporations or financial institutions that operate abroad, positions in corporate bonds and cross-border project finance loans; - funded and unfunded commercial transactions with foreign counterparties; and - holdings of foreign sovereign debt.
+- participation in the equity of the Group's subsidiaries, which operate in other countries; - interbank secured and unsecured placements and risk that arises from OTC transactions with financial institutions that operate abroad; - loans and advances to corporations or financial institutions that operate abroad, positions in corporate bonds of foreign issuers and cross-border project finance loans; - funded and unfunded commercial transactions with foreign counterparties; and - holdings of foreign sovereign debt.

-In this context, the Bank's exposure to country risk arises from the participation in the Group's subsidiaries operating abroad, the Bank's holdings in foreign sovereign bonds and cross border activities in the form of interbank/commercial transactions and corporate lending.
+In this context, the Group's exposure to country risk predominantly arises from participation in the Group's subsidiaries operating abroad, the Bank's holdings in foreign sovereign bonds, as well from cross border activities in the form of interbank or commercial transactions and corporate lending.

-GFLRMD monitors country risk exposure on a daily basis, mainly focusing on the countries where the Group has presence.
-Currently, the Bank has limited exposure to country risk, since the only subsidiaries operating abroad are located in Cyprus and Northern Macedonia.
+GFLRMD monitors country risk exposure daily, with a focus on those countries where the Group has a presence.
+Currently, the Group has limited exposure to country risk, since the main operations abroad are in Cyprus and Northern Macedonia.